muratk5n/thirdwave/en/README.md

 ---

-Asking ppl for up and down vote on reprentatives, fine.
+Asking ppl for up and down vote on representatives, fine.
 Asking on policy, not fine.

 "In an unusual step, Mexico president asks voters if he should go"